-If you don’t want to defer, you can take online classes while volunteering with ILP.
-You’ll only be teaching English or volunteering in an orphanage for 15-20 hours a week, meaning you have plenty of time to take an online class if you’d like.
+If you don’t want to defer, you do have the option of taking online classes while volunteering with ILP.
+You’ll only be teaching English or volunteering in an orphanage for 15-20 hours a week, so there is time to take an online class if you’d like.
 That way you can get college credit during the fall or winter semester without "missing" school.

 Can I Get Credit?

 Kasey, a BYU student volunteering with us was able to get credit, but only after asking around a bit.
 She first talked with her counselor and then made an appointment to speak with the department head of her major.
 That professor then helped Kasey make an appointment with the dean.
 She met with the dean of her college and discussed what she would be doing abroad (they talked specifics about ILP, our volunteer program, etc) and what she could do to earn credit for her service in China.
-The dean determined it would contribute to a few degrees, and created a semester project she could contribute to during and after her ILP semester to get the credits she was asking for.
+The dean determined it would contribute to a few degrees, and created a semester project she could work on during (and after) her ILP semester to get the school credit she was asking for.

 Things really are pretty individual and do depend on a case by case basis when it comes to getting BYU school credit.
 Start by speaking with your counselor and see where you can go from there.
-You may need to do a little digging to see who you need to speak with at your department, but it's worth it, right?
+You may need to do a little digging to see who you need to speak with at your department.